Cruise Control

 Working together with the radar-controlled Front Assist traffic monitoring system, our adaptive cruise control system keeps you at a safe distance from the vehicle in front, making driving much easier - whether on motor way journeys or in slow and moving traffic.

-As with cruise control, you set the speed at which you want your car to maintain.
+As with Cruise Control, you set the speed at which you want your car to maintain.
 This is then further enhanced by being equipped with the safe-distance technology using a radar sensor, which modulates your speed based on traffic conditions.
 The system detects traffic slowing ahead and automatically reduces your speed to match and maintain an appropriate gap to the car in front.
 If necessary, the system will bring your car to a complete stop.

 It does this with the help of the Front Assist system which primes the brakes if it senses a collision is likely, shortening the stopping distance when the driver hits the brake pedal.